bxparks/AceTime/USER_GUIDE.md

 # AceTime Date, Time, TimeZone User Guide

-The classes in this section of the AceTime library are in the following
-namespaces:
+The Date, Time, and TimeZone classes provide an abstraction layer to make it easier to use and manipulate date and time fields.
+These classes are in the following namespaces:

 * `ace_time`
 * `ace_time::zonedb`: zoneinfo files for `BasicZoneProcessor`